-WATCH: Fox News Pundit Tomi Lahren Gets a Drink Thrown at Her During Brunch Outing
+Fox News Pundit Tomi Lahren Had a Drink Thrown at Her While at a Restaurant in Minneapolis

-It wasn’t much of a Sunday Funday for Tomi Lahren.
+Sunday brunch turned ugly for Tomi Lahren.

-The Fox News firebrand reportedly got into a confrontation while out to brunch at a rooftop restaurant in Minneapolis over the weekend — and it culminated in one critic tossing a drink at her.
+The Fox News firebrand reportedly was involved in a confrontation while out to brunch at a rooftop restaurant in Minneapolis over the weekend—and it culminated in one critic tossing a drink at her.

 Footage from the incident that was posted to Twitter showed Lahren, 25, leaning over a table, apparently in the middle of a heated exchange with a fellow patron.